-(adaptive use - retail) 215B W. Main St.

-This building was constructed shortly after the Civil War on a townlot grant of the German Emigration Company.
+Gillespie County Clerk from 1898 to 1906.
+Bierschwale also served as a representative to the State Legislature for 16 years.
+10 Tatsch Haus (1856) (adaptive use - guesthouse) 210 N. Bowie St. Built by John Peter Tatsch, who and turner, the stone walls are almost two feet thick.
+Of rooms were built in 1849 by This building was constructed shortly after the Civil War on a townlot grant of the German Emigration Company.
 Bought in 1868 by Heinrich Ochs, pioneer school teacher, and owned by the family for 61 years.
 Intriguing interior space that was remodeled by Mr. & Mrs. Milton Moseley in early 1960s.
-Old Gillespie County Courthouse (1882) (adaptive use - Pioneer Memorial Library) 115 W. Main St. Erected in 1881-1882, this was the second courthouse in Gillespie County and used until 1939.
-Designed by
+15 Old Gillespie County Courthouse (1882) (adaptive use - Pioneer Memorial Library) 115 W. Main St.